On this page

 Before lodging your tax return, you also need to receive an acknowledgement from your super fund that it has received the completed form.

-For more information about concessional contributions, see SuperGuide article 2020/21 guide to concessional contributions (before-tax super contributions).
+For more information about concessional contributions, see SuperGuide article Concessional super contributions guide (2020/21).

 Contribution options: Using ‘carry-forward’ concessional contributions